expobrain/komposer/docs/usage/env_variables.md

 This is useful to be able to reference services in extra manifest files because the prefix is not known until the manifest is generated.

-In this exampel, an extra manifest containing a job to migrate a database with Alembic points to a service using the `KOMPOSER_SERVICE_PREFIX` environment variable:
+In this example, an extra manifest containing a job to migrate a database with Alembic points to a service using the `KOMPOSER_SERVICE_PREFIX` environment variable:

 ```yaml
 apiVersion: batch/v1